Linearity of stability conditions

 The equivalent $(a)\Leftrightarrow (b)$ is Proposition \ref{prop: (a) iff (b)}, a special case of Theorem \ref{thm: (a) iff (b)}.
 Theorem \ref{thm: HN statification is Schurian hom orthog} proves $(c)\Leftrightarrow (d)$.
-Theorem \ref{thm: nonlinear Z correspond to MGSs} shows that $(a)\Leftrightarrow (e)$.
+Corollary \ref{thm: nonlinear Z correspond to MGSs} shows that $(a)\Leftrightarrow (e)$.
 Theorem \ref{thm: hom-orthog = mgs} shows $(d)\Leftrightarrow (e)$.
-Much of this is well-known, e.g., $(b)\Leftrightarrow (e)$ is basically proved in \cite{IOTW2}.
+Much of this is well-known, e.g., $(c)\Leftrightarrow (e)$ is proved in the Dynkin case in \cite{Q}.
 The main new idea in this paper is (d) which is a very useful formulation of stability which will be used in the next paper \cite{PartII} to obtain new results about maximal green sequences of maximal length for cluster-tilted algebras.
 (In \cite{PartII} it is shown that (b), (d) and (e) are equivalent for cluster-tilted algebras of finite type over an algebraically closed field.)
+Note that Theorem \ref{thm: HN statification is Schurian hom orthog} proves that $(c)\Leftrightarrow (d)$ holds over any finite dimensional algebra.
+Keller's survey article \cite{KD} also gives a very useful summary of known results.

 This paper is the first of three papers motivated by the question of which stability conditions are ``linear''.
-By this we mean that it is given by a linear stability function $Z:K_0\Lambda\to \CC$ also called a ``central charge''.
-This question originates in a conjecture by Reineke \cite{R} who asks: For any Dynkin quiver $Q$, is there is a (classical) slope function $\mu$ whose corresponding central charge $Z$ makes all $KQ$-modules stable?
+By this we mean that it is given by a linear stability function $Z:K_0\Lambda\to \mathbb C$ also called a ``central charge''.
+This question originates in a conjecture by Reineke \cite{R} who asks: For any Dynkin quiver $Q$, there is a (classical) slope function $\mu$ whose corresponding central charge $Z$ makes all $KQ$-modules stable?
 See Remark \ref{rem: slope function}.
 Qiu partially solved this problem in \cite{Q} where he shows that, for some orientation for each Dynkin, there is a central charge making all indecomposable modules stable.